What is a Canonical Tag (or Canonical URL)?

 A canonical URL is a unique URL that identifies the most authoritative version of a web page or website.
 It is usually applied to websites, but it can also be used for other types of content, such as blog posts and images.

-How canonical URLs are helpful?
+How are canonical URLs helpful?

 A canonical URL can help prevent duplicate content issues on your website or blog.
 If you have multiple URLs pointing to the same content, Google will prefer the canonical URL over others because it is more trustworthy.